manuelkiessling/manuel.kiessling.net/content/2025-11-04-what-if-software-shipped-with-a-software-developer.md

 ## Example

-Let's say you’re working in a straightforward inventory management system: SKUs, counts, suppliers, filters; nothing exotic.
+Let’s say you’re working in a straightforward inventory management system: SKUs, counts, suppliers, filters; nothing exotic.
 You use the software, and realize that you need a new feature: CSV export.

 In a classical setup, you’d file a ticket and wait for a release.
 In an LLM‑as‑runtime setup, the model would reinvent the feature on each request — fast to try, but inconsistent and hard to govern.

-With the approach that I have in mind, it works like this:
+Here’s how that would work:

-You open a special feature of the application, which we might call “Develop mode“, and write a prompt: “Add a feature that allows to export the inventory as a CSV file”.
+You open a special feature of the application, which we might call “Develop mode,” and write a prompt: “Add a feature that allows you to export the inventory as a CSV file.”

-The agent implements the feature where it belongs, adds tests, runs checks, migrates a snapshot, and gives you a preview.
+The agent implements the feature where it belongs, adds tests, runs checks, migrates the snapshot, and gives you a preview.
 You approve; the changes are merged.
 Next week, it’s still there — a normal, versioned feature of your software.

 ## How it would work